doubleopen-project/ort-config-test/README.md

-# ort-config-test
-This repository is a synthetic version of an ORT config repository with submodules
+This is a dev branch of the repository